FAPLZ/FAPLZ_AIC/README.md

   3.) just add the new AIV files into the AIV folder (default: C:\Program Files (x86)\Firefly Studios\Stronghold Crusader\aiv).

-*To add the AIC files in your game, you have to follow these steps:
+2.2.)To add the AIC files in your game, you have to follow these steps:

   1.) download and install the Unofficial Crusader Patch (UCP) link: https://github.com/Sh0wdown/UnofficialCrusaderPatch/releases/tag/v2.14.